BouchardLab/pyuoi/paper/paper.md

 were supported through the Lawrence Berkeley National Laboratory-internal LDRD "Deep Learning for Science" led by Prabhat.
-A.J.T. was supported by the Department of Energy project “Co-design for artificial intelligence coupled with computing at scale for extremely large, complex datasets” K.E.B. was funded by Lawrence Berkeley National Laboratory-internal LDRD "Neuro/Nano-Technology for BRAIN" led by Peter Denes.
+A.J.T. was supported by the Department of Energy project “Co-design for artificial intelligence coupled with computing at scale for extremely large, complex datasets.”
+K.E.B. was funded by Lawrence Berkeley National Laboratory-internal LDRD "Neuro/Nano-Technology for BRAIN" led by Peter Denes.